 In 2012, CMS published guidance which prohibited mandatory step therapy for Part B drugs and services.
 On August 7, 2018, CMS published new guidance that rescinded the 2012 guidance and states that beginning 1/1/19, Medicare Advantage (MA) plans will be permitted to use step therapy (ST) for Part B drugs as part of a patient-centered care coordination program that includes patient rewards and incentives.
-The goal of this guidance according to CMS is to reduce cost and improve health outcomes for patients.
+The goal of this guidance according to CMS is to reduce costs and improve health outcomes for patients.

 It’s very early and not entirely clear